Marjorie Taylor Greene calls Lauren Boebert a ‘little b****’ on House floor: report

-Marjorie Taylor Greene calls Lauren Boebert a ‘little b****’ on House floor, report says

-Two Maga Republicans have previously been seen as allies in far-right bloc in House
+‘I’m not in middle school’: Lauren Boebert hits back at Marjorie Taylor Greene after being called ‘a little b****’

+Greene says Boebert’s Biden impeachment articles is copying hers and is ‘purely for fundraising’

-Georgia congresswoman Marjorie Taylor Greene reportedly tore into her fellow conservative Lauren Boebert on the House floor on Wednesday, calling the Colorado rep a “little b****” and accusing her of copying articles of impeachment against Joe Biden.
+Colorado congresswoman Lauren Boebert reportedly accused fellow conservative Marjorie Taylor Greene of accidentally spitting on her lip after Ms Greene called her a “little b****” on the House floor and accused her of copying her articles of impeachment against President Joe Biden.

+Responding to the comments by Ms Greene, Ms Boebert told CNN, “I’m not in middle school”.

-C-SPAN cameras captured the two MAGA Republicans having what appeared to be a heated conversation on Wednesday after Ms Boebert lay the groundwork to force a procedural vote on her impeachment articles in the coming days.
+C-SPAN cameras captured the two MAGA Republicans having what appeared to be a heated conversation on Wednesday evening after Ms Boebert laid the groundwork to force a procedural vote on her impeachment articles in the coming days.

 Multiple people witnessed or were apprised of the exchange, including an anonymous GOP lawmaker, and reported its alleged contents to The Daily Beast.

-The argument reportedly began when Rep Boebert approached Rep Greene and was upset about “statements you made about me publicly.”
+The argument reportedly began when Rep Boebert approached Rep Greene and was upset about “statements you made about me publicly”.

-The Georgia representative then allegedly called her counterpart a “little b****” and accused her of piggypacking on the idea to impeach Joe Biden, though Ms Boebert reportedly denied ever reading Ms Greene’s impachment resolution.
+The Georgia representative then allegedly called her counterpart a “little b****” and accused her of piggybacking on the idea to impeach Joe Biden, though Ms Boebert reportedly denied ever reading Ms Greene’s impeachment resolution.

 “I’ve donated to you, I’ve defended you.
 But you’ve been nothing but a little b**** to me,” Ms Greene reportedly said.
 “And you copied my articles of impeachment after I asked you to cosponsor them.”

-“OK, Marjorie, we’re through,” Ms Boebert allegedly responded, to which Ms Greene reportedly said, “We were never together.”
+“Okay, Marjorie, we’re through,” Ms Boebert allegedly responded, to which Ms Greene reportedly said, “We were never together.”

+Later, Politico reporter Olivia Beavers said Ms Greene had effectively confirmed the exchange.

+Beavers tweeted: “To be clear, I asked: “Was the name calling correct?
+There was a Daily Beast story that said you called her ‘a little bitch.’”
+‘Impressively correct,’ she replied.”

 The Colorado Republican didn’t deny the heated exchange when contacted by The Daily Beast.